-Tandon, CEO of EpiBone, leads the New York City–based company that is the first to grow human bones from stem cells, delivering custom-made bones.
-Not only are the bones more likely to integrate into the body because they are living, compatible bone, but also because they are created based on a CT scan of the target area and are made to fit exactly.
-“What we’re really proposing is a different view of the body,” says Tandon.
-“To view it as a renewable resource of stem cells that can regenerate new parts as you need them.”
+Tandon, CEO of EpiBone, leads the New York City–based company that is the first to grow living, anatomically correct bones from a patient’s own stem cells.
+The tissue-engineered grafts are more likely to integrate into the body, not only because they are living, compatible tissue, but because they are created based on a CT scan of the target area and are made to fit exactly.
+“What we’re really proposing is a different view of how we heal our bodies,” says Tandon.
+“We have, within us, the capacity to heal ourselves, and all we are doing is helping to facilitate that natural process.”

-Tandon, who co-founded the EpiBone project two years ago, has spent the greater part of the past 10 years studying and testing bone and organ regrowth—and it all started at MIT.
+Tandon, who cofounded EpiBone six years ago, has spent the greater part of the past 14 years studying and testing various methods of tissue regeneration—and it all started at MIT.

 “It was through the work I did at MIT with Gordana that I realized the power of tissue engineering and regenerative medicine and the way it would change medicine forever,” says Tandon.
-“By engineering human tissue and cells from their own human stem cells, we can change the way medicine is delivered.
+“By engineering human tissue and cells from stem cells, we can change the way medicine is delivered.
 Personalized medicine is without a doubt the future of medicine, and we are at the cutting edge of what is currently possible.”

 “I can’t wait for the day when someone who needs a transplant doesn’t have to wait on a list,” says Tandon.
-“And I’m hoping our research can get us one step closer to that day.”
+“And I’m hoping our work can get us one step closer.”